critterandguitari/Organelle_Manual/manual.md

 > **NOTE:** If an expression pedal is connected, your patch should > receive a continuous range of values.
 In our experience, various expression pedal models and settings tend to deliver different ranges of values.
 This can be addressed at the patch level.

--   The HDMI port delivers the video output of Organelle's internal microcomputer. \[For additional information on using the HDMI port, see chapter five.\]
+-   The HDMI port delivers the video output of Organelle's internal microcomputer. \[For additional information on using the HDMI port, see [Chapter Five] (5).\]

 -   The microSD card slot contains a card that acts as the internal microcomputer's root disk.
 We do not recommend ejecting or otherwise manipulating this card as nothing good will come of it.
 But if you want to use the microSD card to store patches and free up a USB port, [check out this forum post](https://forum.critterandguitari.com/t/using-an-sd-card-for-patches/1427/4) or jump down to [Ch.
 4.4](#4.4) for more info.